elharirymatteo/RANS/README.md

 ## About this repository

 This repo is an extension of the Isaac Gym Envs library present at https://github.com/NVIDIA-Omniverse/OmniIsaacGymEnvs.
+There, you can find further details and instructions regarding the default tasks (`AllegroHand`, `Ant`, `Anymal`, `AnymalTerrain`, `BallBalance`, `Cartpole`, `Crazyflie`, `FrankaCabinet`, `Humanoid`, `Ingenuity`, `Quadcopter`, `ShadowHand`, `ShadowHandOpenAI_FF`, `ShadowHandOpenAI_LSTM`).

-The main additions to the Reinforcement Learning examples provided by Omniverse Isaac Gym are environments related to Space Robotics.
+The main additions to the Reinforcement Learning examples provided by Omniverse Isaac Gym are environments related to **Space Robotics**.

 Firstly, we start by providing a 2D environmnet, which serves as a simpler version of a realistic spacecraft.
 The modelled 2D system can be tested with a real rigid structure floating on top of an extremely flat and smooth surface using air bearings.
-This system is a common solution is to emulate free-floating and free-flying satellite motion.
+This system is a common solution to emulate free-floating and free-flying satellite motion.
 This intermediate step is especially important for demonstrating the sim-to-real transfer of the DRL policies trained within Omniverse.

 Secondly, we provide a full 3D environment to allow the simulation of free flying spacecrafts in space.